SoftwareAG/c8y-docs/content/apama/actions-bundle/utility-functions.md

 ### Access fragments

 You can access fragments via the `params` dictionary of most events.
-The `AnyExtractor` object can be constructed to help you extract data from any objects containing multiple sub-fragments and access:
+The `AnyExtractor` object can be constructed to help you extract data from any objects containing multiple subfragments and access:

 * action getInteger(string path) returns integer